gmc-code/PC-microbit-micropython/docs/breadboards/breadboard_intro.rst

 --------------------------

 | Holes in the same numbered row are connected.
-| Rows on either side of teh central divide are not connected.
+| Rows on either side of the central divide are not connected.

 ----